Applying to Illinois State

 - Cut material to fit easily into the two-minute time limit (including transitions between monologues).

-- Examples of contrasting monologues are: dramatic/comic, contemporary/classic, sophisticated/unsophisticated, urban/rural, manic/depressed, etc.
+- Examples of contrasting monologues are: dramatic and comic, contemporary and classic, sophisticated and unsophisticated, urban/rural, manic/depressed, etc.

 - A classical piece is not required.